Bayesian Spatial Predictive Synthesis: Bayesian Spatial Predictive Synthesis: Framework, Model, and Theory

-To cast the general representation (\ref{BPS}) to synthesize multiple spatial predictions, we need to identify a synthesis function $\alpha\big(y(s)|\f (s),\Phi(s)\big)$ that is justifiable.
+To cast the general representation (\ref{BPS}) to synthesize multiple spatial predictions, we need to identify a synthesis function, $\alpha\big(y(s)|\f(s),\Psi(s)\big)$, that is justifiable.
 In this subsection, we derive the specific form of the synthesis function as the best approximation of the unknown data generating process.
-We consider the task of predicting the data generating process, $y(s)$, with the predictive values from the $J$ models (predictive distributions), $\f(s)=(f_1(s),\ldots,f_J(s))$.
-Assume that both the data generating process and predictive values have second moments.
-We define the data generating process as